Middlesex County Freeholder Director Ronald G. Rios is

 Rios graduated from Woodbridge High School, class of 1970.
 In 2000, he earned

-his Bachelor of Arts in Occupational Safety and Health from National Labor
+his Bachelor of Arts in Labor Safety and Health from National Labor

 College in Silver Springs, Md.